September 18, 2016

 Those run over roughshod by the common law could appeal, as one might appeal today for review or a pardon, for the direct intercession of the monarch or his confidants.
 The common law being what it was, such requests mounted, and the duty of reviewing and responding to them was similarly delegated to a specialized servant of the crown, the Lord Chancellor.
 The Lord Chancellor was meant to embody the King’s softer, conscientious, divine-representative side, with corresponding authority over souls, as distinct from property.
 The Lord Chancellor got busy and so begat his own court, the Court of Chancery.

 The Earl of Oxford’s Case, decided in 1615, established the primacy of the Chancery Court’s “equitable” orders, grounded in often fuzzy and naturalistic principles, over those of the courts of law.
 In other words, the Court of Chancery could issue orders, called injunctions, against performance of legal orders and further suits in the courts of law.
 Equity became the flexible yin to law’s rigid yang.
-Hard law made a strong case for flexible equity, which expressed its gratitude by making equitable decisions seem squishy, arbitrary, corruption-prone in comparison to legal ones.
+Hard law made a strong case for flexible equity, which expressed its gratitude by making equitable decisions seem squishy, arbitrary, and corruption-prone in comparison to legal ones.

-The distinction between law and equity echoes in the English legal systems and its derivatives, including America’s legal systems, of today.
+The distinction between law and equity echoes in the English legal system and its derivatives, including America’s legal systems, of today.
 Remedies—actions you can ask a court to take on your behalf—are divided into legal remedies, like the payment of money damages, and equitable remedies, like orders to perform your part of a deal, transfer an interest in property, or refrain from specific conduct, all backed up by penalties for contempt of court.
 Old principles of equity, oft quipped as pithy “maxims”, even in modern court decisions, still apply to some equitable remedies.
 He who comes into equity must come with clean hands.
 Equity will not allow a statute to be used as a cloak for fraud.

 Both English and American legal systems have nominally collapsed law and equity into a single system, with courts hearing arguments based in both legal and equitable principles, and handing out remedies of historically legal and equitable pedigrees.
 A few states and federal subject areas maintain specific equity courts, some very much on theme, like United States bankruptcy courts, and others for more dubious and idiosyncratic reasons, like Delaware’s Court of Chancery, which takes first pass at vitally important corporation law issues.